xBLACKICEx/rustowl/docs/lsp-spec.md

-# owlsp specification
+# The RustOwl LSP specification

-owlsp, or cargo-owlsp, is an LSP server which provides RustOwl information.
+`rustowl`, is an LSP server which provides RustOwl information.
-To display various types of decorations, owlsp supports some custom methods from the client.
+To display various types of decorations, RustOwl supports some custom methods from the client.

 Here, we describe the specifications of those custom methods.